fjzs/docker_python/README.md

     ```
 7. Open your web browser and navigate to `http://localhost:8000` to access the application.

-# End points
-- List here the end points of the app

 # Running the application with Docker (locally)
 1. Build the Docker image (or skip this step if your image is already built locally):
    ```